KlausGoetzen/hfsdoc/doc/GettingStarted.md

 * Parameters sometimes can/must carry specifiers in parenthesis (e.g. `store(J/psi, ntp1) = evt : pidmu(mu+) = 0.1`)
 * Whitespace in comma/semicolon separated lists around the separator character is ignored (only relevant for string values)
 * The value `<parameter_value(s)>` can be
   * an integer, float, or string
   * a comma separated list of integers, floats, or strings, and sometimes mixtures of the three types
+  * a mathematical expression instead of a number
   * a semicolon separated list, used for decay chain definitions
   * a white-space separated list, used for single decay definitions
   * omitted (this has default value of 1 like a flag, e.g. `nosave` means `nosave=1`)